Gormiti Treemen

 This is a view from another side where you can maybe see the sculpts a bit better.

-Back view of treemen miniatures showing rear details
+Back view of treemen miniature showing rear details

 And this is the back view.